-- 1. Financial Interest (This is where individuals may directly benefit financially from the consequences of a commissioning decision, e.g. being a partner in a practice that is commissioned to provide primary care services) - 2.
-Non-financial professional interests (This is where an individual may benefit professionally from the consequences of a commissioning decision e.g., having an unpaid advisory role in a provider organisation that has been commissioned to provide services by the ICB) - 3.
-Non-financial personal interests (This is where an individual may benefit personally, but not professionally or financially, from a commissioning decision e.g. if they suffer from a particular condition that requires individually funded treatment) - 4.
-Indirect interests (This is where there is a close association with an individual who has a financial professional interest or a non-financial personal interest in a commissioning decision e.g. spouse, close relative (parent, grandparent, child etc) close friend or business partner 5.
-Actions taken to mitigate identified conflicts of interest - (a) Change the ICB role with which the interest conflicts (e.g. membership of an ICB commissioning project, contract monitoring process or procurement would see either removal of voting rights and/or active participation in or direct influencing of any ICB decision) - (b) Not to appoint to an ICB role, or be removed from it if the appointment has already been made, where an interest is significant enough to make the individual unable to operate effectively or to make a full and proper contribution to meetings etc - (c) For individuals engaging in Secondary Employment or where they have material interests in a Service Provider, that all further engagement or involvement ceases where the ICB believes the conflict cannot be effectively managed - (d) All staff with an involvement in ICB business to complete mandatory online Conflicts of Interest training (provided by NHS England), supplemented as required by face-to-face training sessions for those staff engaged in key ICB decision-making roles - (e) Manage conflicts arising at meetings through the agreed Terms of Reference, recording any conflicts at the start / throughout and how these were managed by the Chair within the minutes - (f) Conflicted members to not attend meetings, or part(s) of meetings: e.g. to either temporarily leave the meeting room, or to participate in proceedings / decisions with the agreement of all other members (but only for immaterial conflicts) - (g) Conflicted members not to receive a meeting's agenda item papers or enclosures where any conflict arises - (h) Recording of the interest on the ICB Conflicts of Interest/Gifts & Hospitality Register and in the minutes of meetings attended by the individual (where an interest relates to such) - (i) Other (to be specified)
+Financial Interest (This is where individuals may directly benefit financially from the consequences of a commissioning decision, e.g. being a partner in a practice that is commissioned to provide primary care services) Non-financial professional interests (This is where an individual may benefit professionally from the consequences of a commissioning decision e.g., having an unpaid advisory role in a provider organisation that has been commissioned to provide services by the ICB) Non-financial personal interests (This is where an individual may benefit personally, but not professionally or financially, from a commissioning decision e.g., if they suffer from a particular condition that requires individually funded treatment) Indirect interests (This is where there is a close association with an individual who has a financial interest, non-financial personal interest or a non-financial personal interest in a commissioning decision e.g. spouse, close relative (parent, grandparent, child etc) close friend or business partner 5.
+Actions taken to mitigate identified conflicts of interest

+(a) Change the ICB role with which the interest conflicts (e.g. membership of an ICB commissioning project, contract monitoring process or procurement would see either removal of voting rights and/or active participation in or direct influencing of any ICB decision) (b) Not to appoint to an ICB role, or be removed from it if the appointment has already been made, where an interest is significant enough to make the individual unable to operate effectively or to make a full and proper contribution to meetings etc (c) For individuals engaging in Secondary Employment or where they have material interests in a Service Provider, that all further engagement or involvement ceases where the ICB believes the conflict cannot be effectively managed (d) All staff with an involvement in ICB business to complete mandatory online Conflicts of Interest training (provided by NHS England), supplemented as required by face-to-face training sessions for those staff engaged in key ICB decision-making roles

+(d) All staff with an involvement in ICB business to complete mandatory online Conflicts of Interest training (provided by INFS England), supplemented as required by face-to-face training sessions for those staff engaged in key ICB decision-making roles (e) Manage conflicts arising at meetings through the agreed Terms of Reference, recording any conflicts at the start / throughout and how these were managed by the Chair within the minutes (f) Conflicted members to not attend meetings, or part(s) of meetings: e.g. to either temporarily leave the meeting room, or to participate in proceedings but not influence the group's decision, or to participate in proceedings / decisions with the agreement of all other members (but only for immaterial conflicts)

+(q) Conflicted members not to receive a meeting's agenda item papers or enclosures where any conflict arises

+(h) Recording of the interest on the ICB Conflicts of Interest/Gifts & Hospitality Register and in the minutes of meetings attended by the individual (where an interest relates to such)

+(i) Other (to be specified)
-Staffordshire and Stoke-on-Trent Integrated Care Board Meeting HELD IN PUBLIC

-Thursday 19 January 2023
+Staffordshire and Stoke-on-Trent Integrated Care Board Meeting HELD IN PUBLIC Thursday 19 January 2023 2.00pm-4.30pm Newcastle Suite, Stafford Education and Enterprise Park, Weston Road, Stafford ST18 0BF

-2.00pm-4.30pm

-Newcastle Suite, Stafford Education and Enterprise Park,

-Weston Road, Stafford ST18 0BF